Bend-Hack-n-Slash/Library-Bend-Hack-n-Slash-Website/bookshelf/Projects/Building A Self-sufficent Christian Intentional Community (WIP)/src/pamphlet/Terms.md

 Point #4 should guides us in all we do for this endeavor, bringing God Glory.

 Point #5 should guide us to have plans built in to help people outside the community when we can.

+## Other Important Terms

+Here are a few more terms that will be used throughout the book.
+They will be defined when first used, but having them all in one place will likely be beneficial:

+* **Host Nation**: A short hand for the nation hosting the community aka the nation that your lands exist in and who have legal authority over you.